 Eastcote has 39 schools with capacities ranging from 90 to 1918.
 There are a number of schools that cater for special educational needs.
 There is a mix of Foundation School, Voluntary Aided School, Community School, Other Independent School, Community Special School, EY Setting in the area.

-It's a Mixed Community School for children aged 4 to 12.
-The schools has a capacity of 746 pupils.
+It's a Girls Other Independent School for children aged 3 to 16.
+The schools has a capacity of 655 pupils.

-Pupils aged 3 to 11 attend this Mixed Community School.
+A Mixed Community School for pupils 3 to 11 years.
 The schools has a capacity of 420 pupils.